 If you’re a stickler for peak freshness, it’s important to grind for each shot.
 This might make it worth using an integrated grind function.
 Machines with built-in grinding (like the two Breville models) offer the ability to tinker with the specifics, and this will let you dial in each shot just like a professional.

-Heating poses another issue.
+Heating poses another issue even in the best semi-automatic espresso machines.
 In all-in-one machines like these, there are two important functions involving heat.
 The boiler warms water to extract the shot, but the machine also creates steam to froth milk.
 If you’re motivated to create the absolutely perfect latte, you’ll need to carefully adjust the temperature for these two functions.
 If your machine only includes one heating system, you’ll be severely limited.
 A dual heating system promises the ability to adjust these temperatures independently of each other.
 It also means you won’t have to pause to allow the machine to re-heat.

 The Barista Touch by Breville stands out as our top pick because of its incredible automation and flexibility.
 Features like the milk temperature thermometer and the easy dosing are especially useful, but the ability to save a handful of programmed custom drinks is key.